syada13/mapty/README.md

 # mapty
-Workout tracker based on location.
+A web application to track workout based on user location.